Beyond Rote Learning. Beyond Marks.

 - build things with their own hands

-- test ideas independently
+- test ideas independently even after mistake

 - solve unfamiliar problems